css-zurich/ic2s2-2021-datathon/README.md

 - Covid-19 TweetID collection by Emily Chen (USC) on [GitHub](https://github.com/echen102/COVID-19-TweetIDs)

-For the datathon, we provide on such dataset that was already fully collated and downloaded with a focus on social media communication in Switzerland.
-The data may only be used in the context of this datathon and information on how to access it, will be provided in the Slack space of this event.
+For the datathon, we provide one such Twitter dataset that was already fully collated and downloaded with a focus on social media communication in Switzerland.
+These data, again, may only be used in the context of this datathon and information on how to access it will be provided in the Slack space of this event.